-- Sullivan got an education because of her spunk.
-In 1880, Massachusetts launched an investigation into the Tewksbury Almshouse after reports of abuse, cruelty and even cannibalism.
-When the State Board of Charities sent official Frank B. Sanborn to inspect the school, Sullivan jumped in front of him, saying, “Mr. Sanborn, Mr. Sanborn, I want to go to school!”
+- She got an education because of her spunk.
+In 1880, Massachusetts launched an investigation into the Tewksbury Almshouse after reports of abuse, cruelty, and even cannibalism.
+When the State Board of Charities sent official Frank B. Sanborn to inspect the school, Sullivan jumped in front of him, saying, “Mr. Sanborn, I want to go to school!”
 She was sent to Perkins School for the Blind.

 - Sullivan didn’t fit in at Perkins.
 Other students looked down on her rough, lower-class ways.
 Her fierce determination helped her succeed academically, but her quick temper and willingness to break rules almost got her expelled several times.
 But she persevered, and graduated as class valedictorian.